Starrybelle15/Tech-Internship/Medbot/Documentation.md

 2. symptoms
 3. red_flags
 4. advice

-These are soem of the categories that the dataset was divided into.
+These are some of the categories that the dataset was divided into.

 3. 🧠 MODEL ARCHITECTURE

-Model Used:
+Models Used:
 1. spaCy TextCategorizer (for intent detection)
 2. Rule-based Classifier (fallback)